 Split the window however you like!
 Create new panes, delete panes, move and clone views from pane to pane.

-Origami is a new way of thinking about panes in Sublime Text 2 and 3: you tell Sublime Text where you want a new pane, and it makes one for you.
+Origami is a new way of thinking about panes in Sublime Text: you tell Sublime Text where you want a new pane, and it makes one for you.
 It works seamlessly alongside the built-in layout commands.

 Ordinarily one uses the commands under View>Layout, or if one is quite intrepid a custom keyboard shortcut can be made to give a specific layout, but both of these solutions were unsatisfactory to me.
 Perhaps they were to you too!
 That's what this plugin is for.